Dynamic Electromagnetic Navigation: Conclusion

 \section{Conclusion}

-This letter highlights the dynamic capabilities of an eMNS by successfully realizing and stabilizing a 3D inverted pendulum.
+This letter highlights the dynamic capabilities of an eMNS by successfully stabilizing a 3D inverted pendulum.
 A dynamic model is identified, which is used to synthesize a feedback controller that stabilizes the inherently unstable pendulum system.
-Further, the model is used to compensate for errors resulting from the calibration of the magnetic field and the angle measurement system.
 An ILC scheme is implemented to improve trajectory tracking while simultaneously maintaining the pendulum in upright position.
+To explore the dynamic limits of eMNSs, we perform a comprehensive analysis of the electrical system dynamics and demonstrate that the high-bandwidth benefits are preserved in systems equipped with clinical-scale coils.

-The dynamic modeling and control strategies presented in this article generalize to tasks well beyond balancing a pendulum, offering applicability for a range of objects controlled by magnetic manipulation.
+The dynamic modeling and control strategies presented herein generalize to tasks well beyond balancing a pendulum, offering applicability for a range of magnetically controlled objects.
 The techniques successfully leverage the high actuation bandwidth of eMNSs.
-This is crucial for enabling new medical applications, such as cardiac ablation, where precise and responsive control is essential.
+This is crucial for enabling new medical applications, such as eMNS-guided cardiac ablation, where precise and responsive control is essential.

 In this work, the direction of the magnetic field vector serves as the control input, whereas magnetic field gradients are treated as unmodelled disturbances.
 The proposed control architecture compensates for these disturbances during non-equilibrium trajectory tracking, albeit within a defined radius.
 Beyond this radius, the magnetic field gradients intensify excessively.
 Future research will explore employing magnetic field gradients as additional control inputs, thereby harnessing the full potential of all eight coils in the OctoMag system.